kinhsiz/RecipeApp/README.md

-# React-Node Recipe App 🍲
+# Recipe App 🍲

-Welcome to the React-Node Recipe App!
 This application allows users to view, add, and manage their favorite recipes.
 It's built using React for the frontend and Node.js with Prisma for the backend.

 ## Getting Started 🚀